• Skip to primary navigation

 Laundry Room - Shelves

-In your laundry room, clear off the shelves and see what you have.
+In your laundry room, clear off the shelves (Affiliate Link) and see what you have.
 Were there items that you never used?
 Do you need to replace any items?
 Do you have appliance supplies you don't need anymore?
 Get rid of them.
-Clean the shelves and put the items away in order by use, like Use for laundry, use for cleaning, etc...
+Clean the shelves (Affiliate Link) and put the items away in order by use, like Use for laundry, use for cleaning, etc...

 Basement - Paper Storage

 Go through those bins that hold papers from years ago.
 Do you need them all?
-Are there bills that you have held on to for more than 7 years?
-Go through the oldest bins and get rid of the papers that are not essential to keep, for personal items to keep are tax returns, bank statements, and credit card statements.
+Are there bills you have held on to for over 7 years?
+Go through the oldest bins and get rid of the papers that are not essential to keep.
+Personal items to keep are tax returns, bank statements, and credit card statements.

 Basement - Holiday Decor